postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ### Importing rules from the Postman library

-Select **Import from library**.
+Select **Import From Library**.
 To see more details about a particular rule, select the expand icon **>** next to the rule name.
 Select the rules in the library you want to add, then select **Import selected**.
 If you want to import all the rules, select **Import all**.
 Once you import new rules from the library, you need to turn them on in the Governance dashboard.

 ### Adding custom rules